Texas Certified Nursing Assistant (CNA) Practice Exam

 Question: 1 / 400

-What is the primary role of a Certified Nursing Assistant (CNA)?
+What is the primary goal of patient-centered care?

 Get further explanation with Examzify DeepDiveBeta